Asthy247/Police-Data-Analysis-Identifying-Trends-and-Disparities-/README.md

 # Police-Data-Analysis-Identifying-Trends-and-Disparities-
 # Introduction

-This project delves into a dataset containing information about police stops, aiming to uncover patterns and potential biases.
+This project delves into a dataset (kaggle website) containing information about police stops, aiming to uncover patterns and potential biases.

 By employing data analysis techniques and Python's powerful data manipulation capabilities, we seek to gain insights into the factors influencing police stops and their outcomes.